-The configuration options here configure application security features such as enhanced security, protected mode, and privileged locations.
-Workflows and content should be designed to operate in the context of enabling all of these features; that is, untrusted content and source locations should be restricted, and workflow components known to be trusted should be specifically identified as privileged locations.
+The options here configure application security features such as enhanced security, protected mode, and privileged locations.
+Workflows and content should be designed to operate in the context of enabling all of these features; that is, untrusted content and source locations should be restricted, and trusted files, folders, and hosts should be specifically identified as privileged locations.

 Due the complexity and critical nature of security settings, you might find it expedient to leverage existing configurations via the Registry feature.
 That is, configure an installed application and then copy the modified registry to the installer via the Wizard.